sephml/sephml/README.md

 - I graduated from Queen Mary university of London.
-- I enjoy playing with ML models and doing funcnlp stuff.
+- I enjoy playing with ML models and doing fun NLP stuff.
 - if we have shared interests and you'd like to chat about them, feel free to ping me [on telegram](https://t.me/sepehram7) or consider just [contacting me](https://sepehr.uk) directly.